-Perkins, a Democrat, was the representative for Kentucky's 7th congressional district from 1949 to 1984.
+Perkins was the representative for Kentucky’s 7th congressional district and was a Democrat.
+He served from 1949 to 1984.

-The chart is based on the bills Perkins sponsored and cosponsored.
+The chart is based on the bills Perkins sponsored and cosponsored from Jan 15, 1979 to Oct 11, 1984.
 See full analysis methodology.

 Perkins was the primary sponsor of 28 bills that were enacted.
 The most recent include: